The Henry Whittemore Library offers a wide range of services to its patrons. Below is the contact information of the library's departments.

 Hours: Monday - Friday from 9 a.m. to 5 p.m., and by appointment.
 Closed weeknights and weekends.

 Library Displays: The Library displays books, drawings and other materials.
-Please contact the Library Dean, Bonnie Mitchell, at (508) 626-4651 for more information.
+Please contact the Interim Library Dean, Millie Gonzalez, at (508) 626-4651 for more information.